handy0102/cse15l-lab-report/labreport4.md

 2. Type `git commit -m "fixed"`
 3. Type `git push`

-This step commits and pushes the changes to ListExamples.java onto the repo.
+This step uses two `<tab>` to quickly autofill to ListExamples.java.
+Then the rest of the steps commits and pushes the changes to ListExamples.java onto the repo.